-All of the directors are subject to re-election at least annually.
-Policies for the specific grounds for removal, re-instatement and suspension of any director are being developed.
-This process will be reviewed further to align with Company's (iii) Independent Directors business environment. [c29]
+(i) Executive Directors All of the directors are subject to re-election at least annually.
+Policies for the specific grounds for removal, re-instatement and suspension of any director are (ii) Non-Executive Directors being developed.
+This process will be reviewed further to align with Company's (iii) Independent Directors business environment.